raihanM95/NoResume/Making.md

 + Firstly, I've created the project using a command.
 The command is:
     - ``` $ dotnet new mvc -o NoResume ```
 + Then I have created two markdown files, named as Making.md and README.md
++ I have added materialize css to the design library